MTtankkeo/flutter_touch_ripple/README.md

 | foreground | This value Defines that the touch ripple should be rendered in front of other elements
 | background | This value Defines that the touch ripple should be rendered behind other elements.

-## Apply TouchRippleCancelBehavior.foreground
+## When TouchRippleCancelBehavior.foreground
 ![ezgif-1-ea7be44be2](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/ac77426d-716c-4dcc-bdf2-9626eee49b9a)

-## Apply TouchRippleCancelBehavior.background
+## When TouchRippleCancelBehavior.background
 ![ezgif-1-add7f9a0d0](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/07edafeb-27fe-4c37-83a8-5186241ddd0d)